Jokulsarlon, South Coast and Ice Caving - EI42

 Northern lights search

-Included: Hotel pick up & drop off in Reykjavik, English speaking guide, minibus tour, super jeep ride for some km, specialized ice cave guide, room with bathroom, breakfast, aurora watching if possible.
+Included: Hotel pick up & drop off in Reykjavik, English speaking guide, minibus tour, super jeep ride for some km, specialized ice cave guide, accommodation, breakfast, aurora watching if possible.

 Excluded: Meals (other than one breakfast)